Whenever someone offers themselves as a savior, protector, hero, or heroine, I ask myself:

-The savior may no longer appear so kind.
+Those whom we originally cast as heroes or saviors may no longer appear so kind.

 Decreasing injustice in the world is important.
 While the world has improved in many ways, there’s still much to be done.
 But we must also continue to look within, take some self-leadership responsibility for ourselves, and avoid going about things in too militaristic or divisive a fashion.